pivotal-cf/docs-pcf-pws/.github/ISSUE_TEMPLATE/write-up-for-documentation-team.md

 * If the CLI is involved, please provide example steps, including example commands to run and example command output.

-* Log any extensions, plug-ins, or third-party tools that the user will need to follow the documentation.
+* Log any extensions, plug-ins, or third-party tools that the user must s follow the documentation.

 * If the GUI is involved, please provide example steps **and screenshots!**